-E-ink is a fascinating technology due to its low power properties.
-Being able render an image to a screen and keep in there indefinitely without power is a powerful thing with infinite possibilities.
+E-ink is a fascinating technology, partly due to its low power properties.
+Being able to render an image to a screen and keep in there indefinitely without power is a powerful thing with huge possibilities.

-The battery is a 2, 000mAh lipo from Adafruit and I also got a custom made picture frame from eFRAME to house everything in.
+The battery is a 2,000mAh lipo from Adafruit and I also got a custom made picture frame from eFRAME to house everything in.
+The battery delivers 3.7 volts but the Sleepy Pi expects 5 volts so I used a voltage regulator to step the voltage up.Software

 I decided on the following data: